clairefitch/clairefitch.github.io/README.md

 I completed my PhD in 2019, supervised by Prof. Michael Alcorn at Queen's University Belfast.

-Unfortunately I'm a lapsed cellist, previously working for the RTÉ National Symphony Orchestra.
+Previous work includes playing cello for the RTÉ National Symphony Orchestra.
+(1995-2012)

+Now I'm a lecturer at Dundalk Institute of Technology.

 My book, Sounding Emerging Media will be published by Routledge in April 2022.